pbentkowski/WWW/5_MY_REPOS.md

 [![My Bitbucket repo](/public/bitbucket-logo.png)](https://bitbucket.org/pbentkowski/)

-Unfortunately, some of my employment contracts did not allowed me to make the projects' code public.
+Unfortunately, some of my employment contracts did not allow me to make the projects' code public.

 I'm also on ResearchGate where you can see my scientific papers.